-Medication adherence is sustained when HCV patients follow the clinically prescribed doses and maintain healthy lifestyle behaviors: which predispose to QoL improvement and complication minimize risk incidence (Khavvat et al., 2019).
-As chronic HCV is a complex condition; thus patients in the long term may face unfavorable medication side effects, financial burden, frequency of dosing, anxiety, or depression, all of which have profound negative consequences; making medication adherence difficult (Cho & Park, 2017; Barreira, Marinho, Bicho, Fialho, & Ouakinin, 2019).
+Medication adherence is sustained when HCV patients follow the clinically prescribed doses and maintain healthy lifestyle behaviors; which predispose to OoL improvement and minimize complication risk incidence (Khayyat et al., 2019).
+As chronic HCV is a complex condition; thus patients in the long term may face unfavorable medication side effects. financial burden, frequency of dosing, anxiety, or depression, all of which have profound negative consequences; making medication adherence difficult (Cho & Park, 2017; Barreira, Marinho, Bicho, Fialho, Ouakinin, 2019).